Universal Quantum Hamiltonians: Abstract

 \section{Abstract}

 Quantum many-body systems exhibit an extremely diverse range of phases and physical phenomena.
-Here, we prove that the entire physics of any other quantum many-body system is replicated in certain simple, ``universal'' spin-lattice models.
-We first characterise precisely what it means for one quantum many-body system to replicate the entire physics of another.
-We then show that certain very simple spin-lattice models are universal in this very strong sense.
-Examples include the Heisenberg and XY models on a 2D square lattice (with non-uniform coupling strengths).
-We go on to fully classify all two-qubit interactions, determining which are universal and which can only simulate more restricted classes of models.
-Our results put the practical field of analogue Hamiltonian simulation on a rigorous footing and take a significant step towards justifying why error correction may not be required for this application of quantum information technology.
+However, we prove that the entire physics of any quantum many-body system can be replicated by certain simple, ``universal'' spin-lattice models.
+We first characterise precisely what it means for one quantum system to simulate the entire physics of another.
+We then fully classify the simulation power of all two-qubit interactions, thereby proving that certain simple models can simulate all others, hence are universal.
+Our results put the practical field of analogue Hamiltonian simulation on a rigorous footing, and take a step towards justifying why error correction may not be required for this application of quantum information technology.